susanBuck/notes/07_Version_Control/02_Intro_to_VC.md

 ### What other workflows have you used?

 ## Introducing Version Control (VC)
-We're going to remove FTP from the workflow picture and replace it with version control.
+We're going to remove FTP from the workflow picture and replace it with Version Control.

 __Version control is a system of tracking changes to your code over time.__